 I first saw Ben Sams' sculpture at the Fountain Gallery in Portland, Oregon shortly after his first exhibit there in 1971.
-In 1976, I met him and his wife Cynthia at his second exhibition there.
+I met him and his wife Cynthia at his second exhibition there in 1976.
 We immediately became friends.
 I visited them several times at their farm in Snohomish, Washington.

-In this same highly revealing writing, (On His Art), Sams writes: “the imagery of my style is considered be a refreshing alternative to production pottery and classical functional ceramic forms. . .
+Sams writes: “the imagery of my style is considered be a refreshing alternative to production pottery and classical functional ceramic forms. . .
 To arrive at this point, I have refined or invented various building techniques and tool assemblages.”
-He does not specify the techniques or tools, but in his letter to LaMar Harrington, (Writings/Sams Himself) he states that his most important contribution to ceramics was getting the visual weight of the sculpture off the ground through sectioning.
+(On His Art) He does not specify the techniques or tools, but in his letter to LaMar Harrington, (Writings/Sams Himself) he states that his most important contribution to ceramics was getting the visual weight of the sculpture off the ground through sectioning.
 He also notes his application of printmaking techniques, especially the collagraph, to ceramics, which John Armstrong regards as his “genius and unique contribution.”
 (Commentary) Others have claimed that he was a genius of glazing and the construction of large pieces.

-John Armstrong also mentions, and more fully explains in a note to me, that Sams’ work in the late 1960's and early 1970's drew from and reflected San Francisco and the Hippy movement.
-He states:
+John Armstrong also mentions, and more fully explains in a note to me, that Sams’ work in the late 1960's and early 1970's drew from, and reflected, San Francisco and the hippy movement, and “represented this era so remarkably.”

 “Therein lies the real importance of the sculpture of Ben Sams.
 Just as Janis Joplin was the icon of the hippy movement in music, Robert Crumb in hippy and psychedelic art, Hunter S. Thompson and Dr. Timothy Leary as psychedelically charged literary giants, Ben was a keeper of traditions and chronicler of the times in ceramics."

-Finally, let me note the remarkable scope of Sams’ work.
-His imagery, which is strikingly original, ranges from seriously religious and cultural to fantasy and humor, and his structures from small pieces of jewelry to a seven foot aquarium ( Earth Mother, shown in a video in Sams Himself) Yet, essentially all of his work presents “a personal visual narrative . . . towards a motif that is personified, characterized, and finalized with a molded anatomic personality.”
+Finally, the remarkable scope of Sams’ work should be noted.
+It ranges from seriously religious and cultural to fantasy and humor, and from small pieces of jewelry to a seven foot aquarium ( Earth Mother, shown in a video in Sams Himself) Yet, essentially all of it is intended to present “a personal visual narrative . . . towards a motif that is personified, characterized, and finalized with a molded anatomic personality.”
 (On His Art)